Frank Lawry

-Francis "Frank" Lawry (1839 – 19 January 1921) was a conservative then Liberal Party Member of Parliament in New Zealand.
+Francis Lawry (1839 – 19 January 1921) was a conservative then Liberal Party Member of Parliament in New Zealand.

 Biography

 Early life

 Lawry was born in Bleadon, Somerset, England, in 1839, the son of William Lawry, a farmer and Methodist minister.
 He was educated at the British school at Weston-super-Mare, and then entered a career in farming.
 Lawry emigrated to New Zealand in 1863 aboard the ship Ulcoates.
 At Epsom on 21 October 1868 he married Sarah Davies.
 The couple went on to have one daughter.

 Lawry entered public life as a member of the North Auckland Cattle Boards and was later president of the Auckland Agricultural and Pastoral Association.
 He was the chairman of the Epsom Road Board for thirteen consecutive years and spent two years as a member of the Board of Education.
 He was also a Freemason.